 Six-hitting is an art, hitting them in consecutive balls takes confidence, a lot of confidence and sheer power from the bat.
 Targeting a bowler, making him hit the areas you like and then send the ball sailing over the ropes.
-Recently Worcestershire’s Ross Whiteley struck sixes in an over during a Natwest T20 Blast giving us all the more reasons to take a look at the batsmen who have struck six sixes in a row in the history of the game.
+The most recent one being Worcestershire’s Ross Whiteley who struck sixes in an over during a Natwest T20 Blast 2017 giving us all the more reasons to take a look at the batsmen who have struck six sixes in a row in the history of the game.
 A majority of people know what Yuvraj Singh did to Stuart Broad but there are others in the list as well including a few legends of the game.

 Let’s take a look at the batsmen who have struck six sixes in a row-